Enga Veetu Meenakshi

-Enga Veetu Meenakshi (எங்க வீட்டு மீனாட்சி) is a 2021 Indian Tamil language family drama television series, starring Lollu Sabha Jeeva and Shritha Sivadas in lead roles.
+Enga Veetu Meenakshi is a 2021 Indian Tamil language family drama television series, starring Lollu Sabha Jeeva and Shritha Sivadas in lead roles.
 The show is produced by Thaarag Padaipagam and directed by Ramkumar Dass, which premiered on 18 October 2021 and ended on 26 March 2022. in Colors Tamil and digitally streams on Voot.
 Enga Veetu Meenatchi story revolves around a businessman study degree.

 Plot

 Chithambaram is the son of Deivanayagam's second wife.
 After Chithambaram's mother died, Deivanayagam and his son moved back to his hometown.
 Deivanayagam's first wife, Valliyammai, who already has three children, gets shocked and starts hating Chithambaram.
 Valliyammai hates him more because his arrival in this house is the reason her two elder brothers left the house, and they also started hating Valliyammai and Chithambaram.
 After a few months, Deivanayagam gets sick, and he gets a promise from Valliyammai to take care of Chithambaram, and he also writes a will to give fifty percent of his assets to Chithambaram and the other half to Valliyammai, and Deivanayagam dies.